abdelaliabouelhassan/veriphy/README.md

 - zip the entire project
 - upload the zip file to your server
 - unzip the file
-- open .env file in the core directory
-- setup database in .env file, change the DB_DATABASE & DB_USERNAME & DB_PASSWORD

 ## tips
 - every time you make changes to the project you will need to run `npm run build` not in the server but in your local machine and then upload the build directory to the server